 If you are a parent, your first instinct may be to take away your child’s phone or internet privileges.
-Yet many experts suggest that talking to your kids and actively monitoring their online and mobile phone activities may be a better way to go.
-Here are a few suggestions to help protect your kids, so they do not become a cyberbully or a cyberbullying victim.
+Yet many experts suggest that talking to your kids and actively monitoring their online and cell phone activities may be a better way to go.
+Here are a few suggestions to help protect your kids, so they do not become a cyberbully or a cyberbullying victim:

 Encourage your children to confide in you about what they see online and who they are communicating with.
 If they don’t feel comfortable telling you, encourage them to confide in another adult that they (and you) trust.
 Tell them that if they are a victim, they will not be punished and reassure them that being bullied is not their fault.

 Explain to your child that it’s your job to keep them safe.
-Part of that is monitoring their mobile phone and internet use.
+Part of that is monitoring their cell phone and internet use.
 In a recent survey, when asked how they would feel if their parents were monitoring them, 62% of teens said they’d be accepting and 75% said they’d be unaffected.

-With mobile phone and tablet usage starting as early as the toddler years, it is more important than ever to establish clear rules about when your kids can start using mobile devices without you viewing exactly what they see.
-TeenSafe suggests starting to use an iPad or tablet at age 6-9, and a mobile phone with monitoring at age 10-12.
+With cell phone and tablet usage starting as early as the toddler years, it is more important than ever to establish clear rules about when your kids can start using mobile devices without you viewing exactly what they see.
+TeenSafe suggests starting to use an iPad or tablet at age 6-9, and a cell phone with monitoring at age 10-12.

-Kids with mobile phones can be more independent, connect better with their peers, and can reach their parents (and their parents can reach them) any time.
+Kids with cell phones can be more independent, connect better with their peers, and can reach their parents (and their parents can reach them) any time.

-To teens and adolescents, the internet is a way to socialise with their friends.
+To teens and adolescents, the Internet is a way to socialize with their friends.
 They may also turn to technology when their social-emotional needs aren’t met.
 One way to help combat this is by disconnecting yourself.
 Give your kids your full attention and establish phone-free family time, so you can all reconnect more effectively.

 If, despite everything you do, your child is a victim of a cyberbully, your child may become distressed, anxious, depressed, or worse.
 Make sure you have insurance coverage that can help you put security measures in place, provide your child with counselling, and even protect you if your child happens to be the bully.